The Bible Calls Us to Love Immigrants

 3. Ezekiel 5:5

-The LORD said, “this is Jerusalem, which I have set in the center of the nations, with countries all around her”.
+The LORD said, “This is Jerusalem, which I have set in the center of the nations, with countries all around her”.
 It was no accident, then, that Jerusalem was established right in the middle of the known world of its day.
 We don’t think of Jerusalem as being particularly central, as empires have shifted over time, but Jerusalem was in the center of the major empires of its day: Egypt, Persia, Babylon, Greece, and Rome.
 God didn’t choose a people from some remote island, and He didn’t lead Israel to a distant corner of the earth.

-Emigration in the OT.
+Immigration in the OT.

 With this in mind, it should come as no surprise that God’s law is full of instructions about being kind to foreigners.
 Let me offer a blended quote: